Midnite3DP/midnite-breeze/README.md

 ![midnite breeze keyboard wireframe exploded](https://i.imgur.com/QQKB4ZS.png)

 ## This is my first time working in Fusion 360 and my first mechanical keyboard project.
+So, it's not perfect and there will be mistakes or things I could have done better.

 ### Support:
 ❌ Gust macropad